Energic Mototracteurs 712 petrol (1955/63).

 Steering.
-Executed by up right steering wheel, direct shaft on to gears that rotate around a geared semi circle connected to the rear section of the Mototracteur.
+Executed by the upright steering wheel, direct shaft on to gears that rotate around a geared semi-circle connected to the rear section of the Mototracteur.

 Hitch.
 All implements are attached to a 3 metal bar rack system.
 Where you can attach implements such as ploughs, hoes etc., in many variable positions depending upon the type of work required.
 Careful use of the manual lift and weight allows the operator to alter and maintain the draft and other characteristics required to operate the implements at different depths and pressure.

 Ploughing depth.
 Up to 12 ins (30,48 cms) dependent upon soil conditions.

 Fuel consumption.
 1 1/2 to 2 litres of fuel per hour dependent upon working conditions.
 The tank holds approx. 9 litres.